ali-khalili/php-libchart/README.md

     * Bar charts (horizontal or vertical).
     * Pie charts.
     * Line charts.
-    * Compatibility with PHP 5.
+    * Compatibility with PHP 5.3+

 Dependencies
 ============

-    * PHP 5, compiled with:
+    * PHP 5.3, compiled with:
     * GD 2+
     * FreeType 2+

 Installation
 ============

-In order to use Libchart, unpack the archive in you project directory and include libchart.php.
-Please have a look at the demo files for more information.
+In order to use Libchart, use `composer dump-autoload` and then, include the *autoload.php* file to your project.

-You need to chmod 777 the "generated" directory in order to generate the demos.

 There is also a tutorial available at the project homepage.